-1) Street and Surface Repair Plans for moratorium streets; should an exception be approved to cut into a moratorium street, the applicable permit application to cut into moratorium streets shall be accompanied by a street or surface repair plan prepared by a qualified contractor or utility personnel.
+1) Street and Surface Repair Plans for arterial and collector moratorium streets; should an exception be approved to cut into a moratorium street, the applicable permit application to cut into moratorium streets shall be accompanied by a street or surface repair plan prepared by a qualified professional.
 The Director may require the plan be prepared by a qualified licensed engineer for complex situations.
-Said plan shall include street or surface repairs consistent with this policy and conditions, if any, imposed by the Director during the pre-application meeting along with a location map for the original installation or relocation of the wires, pipelines or conduits.
-In the case of utility pipelines and conduits, the utility shall also provide a profile map in addition to a location map.
+Said plan, at a minimum, shall include street or surface repairs consistent with this policy and conditions, if any, imposed by the Director during the pre-application meeting along with a location map for the original installation or relocation of the wires, pipelines or conduits.
+In the case of utility pipelines and conduits, the utility shall also provide a profile map and cross-sections in addition to a location map.

-Pavement cuts shall be full depth and extend 2 feet (2' 00") beyond the nominal trench edge longitudinally and transversely.
-Sawcutting beyond the minimum of 2'0" may be required as field conditions dictate.
-There shall be no gaps less than four feet (4' 00") from curb or gutter.
+Pavement cuts shall be full depth and extend 1 foot (1' 00") beyond the nominal trench edge longitudinally and transversely.
+Sawcutting beyond the minimum of 1'0" may be required as field conditions dictate.
 Sawcuts shall be parallel or perpendicular to the travel lanes.
 No jagged, broken or undermined edges.
-See detail SS 2.0, SS 2.1, RD 1.0, and RD 1.1, and all referenced details called out within those RD and SS details.
+See attached details and Coos Bay Municipal Code (CBMC) Title 18 (Coos Bay Engineering Standards).
 Pavement repair/replacement shall extend the full width of all established travel, bike, parking, and turn lanes on either side of the trench.
-Milling or grinding may be employed, as necessary, outside the full depth asphalt removal limits to achieve full patch/repair limits.
+Milling or grinding shall be employed, as necessary, outside the full depth asphalt removal limits to achieve full patch/repair limits.
 Minimum depth of milling or grinding shall be two inches (2").

 The permittee shall be responsible for back filling the trench and making the pavement repair in compliance with City standard and specifications.
 All materials shall meet the City's specifications.
 In the absence of City specifications, use the current edition of ODOT's "Oregon Standard Specifications for Construction."
-For moratorium streets, the permittee shall employ third party construction inspection and material testing services to ensure conformance with City specifications.
+For moratorium arterial and collector streets, the permittee shall employ third party construction inspection and material testing services to ensure conformance with City specifications.
 Results shall be provided to the City.
 Failure to adequately meet minimal standards shall result in re-excavation and re-work of the trench and resurfacing to the satisfaction of the City.
 If the applicant fails to rectify the problem, the director may cause the resurfacing to be done, and the costs therefore assessed against the applicant.

-If the Public Works Director determines that final repaving of the street is not appropriate at that particular time for reasons relating to weather or other short term problems, the Public Works Director may grant a delay until proper conditions allow for repaving.
+If the Director determines that final repaving of the street is not appropriate at that particular time for reasons relating to weather or other short term problems, the Director may grant a delay until proper conditions allow for repaving.
 Temporary repair guidelines in Section X of this policy will be followed.

-Reference shall be made to the attached details (SS 2.0, SS 2.1, RD 1.0, and RD 1.1, and all referenced details called out within those RD and SS details) and to applicable City of Coos Bay engineering standards and details.
+Reference shall be made to the attached details, all referenced details called out within thee attached details, and to applicable City of Coos Bay engineering standards and details.